 Problems with Delaying Routine Dental Care

-Even when you brush and floss on a regular basis, you still need routine dental exams and cleanings.
-Brushing and flossing help remove some food debris and bacteria from your teeth and gums.
+Even brushing and flossing regularly, you still need routine dental exams and cleanings.
+Brushing and flossing help remove food debris and bacteria from your teeth and gums.
 However, they aren’t enough to completely prevent plaque and tartar buildup.
 When you have this buildup on your teeth, serious problems, such as tooth decay and gum disease, occur.

-Tooth decay can cause severe damage to your teeth, which can lead to a higher risk of permanent tooth loss and infections.
+Tooth decay can cause severe damage to your teeth, leading to a higher risk of permanent tooth loss and infections.
 It can also cause toothaches and swelling in some cases.
-Going for routine dental exams and cleanings allows dentists to remove plaque and tartar in order to reduce your risk of tooth decay.
-Routine visits also give your dentist a chance to check for early signs of problems and provide treatment as needed.
+Going for routine dental exams and cleanings allows dentists to remove plaque and tartar to reduce your risk of tooth decay.
+Routine visits also allow your dentist to check for early signs of problems and provide treatment as needed.

 Problems with Delaying Dental Procedures

-When you put off having tooth problems treated, your risk of ending up with severe tooth decay or damage increases.
-Prompt treatment might help you save your natural tooth, while delaying treatment could lead to permanent tooth loss.
+When you put off having tooth problems treated, your risk of severe tooth decay or damage increases.
+Prompt treatment might help you save your natural tooth while delaying treatment could lead to permanent tooth loss.
 You’ll then need to look into having missing teeth replaced.
 Delaying treatment for gum disease can also result in a higher risk of tooth loss.

 Putting off treatment also puts you at risk of developing a serious infection.
 Tooth and gum infections don’t always stay in the affected gums or teeth.
 The bacteria from these infections can move to other areas of your body, leading to a widespread infection.
 If this reaches your bloodstream, you could develop a potentially fatal infection that requires emergency care.